United States: Class Actions

 Commonality and typicality

-Rule 23(a)(2) requires that there be questions of law or fact common to the class.
-Not every question of law or fact must be common13 or dispositive.14 However, plaintiffs’ claims ‘must depend upon a common contention … [that] must be of such a nature that it is capable of classwide resolution – which means that determination of its truth or falsity will resolve an issue that is central to the validity of each one of the claims in one stroke.’15
+Rule 23(a)(2) requires that there are questions of law or fact common to the class.
+Not every question of law or fact must be common14 or dispositive.15 However, plaintiffs' claims ‘must depend upon a common contention [… that] must be of such a nature that it is capable of classwide resolution - which means that determination of its truth or falsity will resolve an issue that is central to the validity of each one of the claims in one stroke.'16

 Predominance under Rule 23(b)